pratyakshm/WinRice/README.md

 ## About

 WinRice is a PowerShell script designed to automate setting up a new Windows device.
 It automates a few of the useful things that people generally do in a fresh Windows installation or a new Windows device.

 ## Core Features

 - Allows you to batch install apps & features
 - Configures Windows UI
 - Configures Windows Update policies
 - Enhances privacy
 - Disables non-essential tasks
 - Disables silent installation of apps from Microsoft Store
 - Disables suggestions and tips
 - Hardens security
 - Removes non-essential apps
 - Removes non-essential features
 - Restores all power options

 ## Pre-requisites

 - You've read the documentation.
 If you're running WinRice for the first time, take a look at [`Main-brief.md`](https://github.com/pratyakshm/WinRice/blob/main/doc/Main-brief.md).
 The directory that contains all documents is available [here](https://github.com/pratyakshm/WinRice/tree/main/doc).
 - Your device must:
   - Be connected to the Internet.
   - Be powered by an [in-service Windows version](https://github.com/pratyakshm/WinRice/blob/main/doc/Supported-winver.md).
   - Not have any pending restarts.
+  - Be up to date. \*

+\* If you've just installed Windows, please ensure that all updates from Microsoft Store and Windows Update are installed.
+This is because WinRice uses some components that are only available in the latest updates.
+This is to ensure that WinRice works seamlessly on your device.

 ## Download

 <a href="https://github.com/pratyakshm/WinRice/releases/download/v0.5.04112021/WinRice.exe"><img alt="Download Now" src="https://user-images.githubusercontent.com/54220235/216923215-0d0ecd81-8d99-47bb-828c-55aa894d3c6a.png"></a>

 <!-- #### Alternative method
   <details><summary> Click to expand </summary>